-I visited the Nichols House prior to popping the champagne for a friends birthday this past weekend.
+I visited the Nichols House prior to popping the champagne for a friend’s birthday this past weekend.
 A hidden gem located on Beacon Hill just behind the Massachusetts State House, this house somehow blends in yet stands out among the rows of pretty brick townhouses that make up the famous neighborhood.
-I love a Boston day trip, especially when the sun in shining, it’s above 45 degrees and I get to check another house off my list!
+I love a Boston day trip, especially when the sun is shining, it’s above 45 degrees and I get to check another house off my list!

 - This home was built in 1804 by Jonathan Mason, a Massachusetts Senator at the time, and designed by Charles Bulfinch, who also designed the Otis House which is just a few streets away!
 Dr. Arthur Nichols and his wife Elizabeth, purchased the home from the Masons in 1885.

 - Arthur & Elizabeth had three daughters – Rose, Marian & Margaret – and a son who sadly passed away at a young age.
 They moved to their new Beacon Hill home from nearby Roxbury, which was an important move for both Arthur’s practice (he saw patients right in the home), along with educational opportunities for the three girls as well as the high social life that Boston had to offer.